tushtijain1610/tushtijain1610/README.md

 ---

 ### 🎵 *Fun Developer Quote*
-> "The best error message is the one that never shows up."
+🚀 1.
+"First, solve the problem.
+Then, write the code." – John Johnson 2."A great programmer is someone who looks both ways before crossing a one-way street." – Doug Linder 3."Software developers like to solve problems.
+If there are no problems available, they will create their own." – Dave Thomas 4."The best error message is the one that never shows up." – Thomas Fuchs 5."Programming is like writing a book… except if you miss a single comma on page 126, the whole thing makes no sense." – Unknown 6."A good programmer is someone who always looks both ways before crossing a one-way street." – Alan J. Perlis

 ---